-PROS / Upgrades are free if you subscribe to the company's software maintenance and support program.
+PROS / If you annually subscribe to the company's maintenance and support program, software updates are free.